mbarkhau/bumpver/CONTRIBUTING.md

 # These are not used on production, or staging, only
 # on development machines and the CI environment.
-requirements/development.txt    # useful packgages for development/debugging
+requirements/development.txt    # useful packages for development/debugging
 requirements/integration.txt    # used for linting/testing/packaging

 # These are the requirements produced for specific builds.
 They can be
-# used to debug version compatatbility issues.
+# used to debug version compatibility issues.
 They are generated
 # using make freeze
 requirements/20190214t212403_freeze.txt
 ```